 For this shot, I decided to take things to an extreme.
 Having a relatively clear and flat background allowed me to almost eliminate it completely and in a way turn the dolphins into blocks of black with very little tonal variation.
 In the end, I got one of my favourite images of 2017

 Remember that monotone does not refer only to black and white.
 If you use a separate colour instead of white you can end up with very interesting versions conveying very different emotions.
-The most popular of this conversions is the sepia toning in which the grey tones are replaced by sepia tones.
+The most popular of these conversions is the sepia toning in which the grey tones are replaced by sepia tones.

-I’m not very keen on this kind of tonal conversion, preferring a more cooler range of tones such cyanotype or selenium… in other words, a bluish greyish tint, but again, this is my personal preference.
+I’m not very keen on this kind of tonal conversion, preferring a cooler range of tones such cyanotype or selenium… in other words, a bluish greyish tint, but again, this is my personal preference.

 As you can see, once you start exploring the options your editing software has, you can spend hours if not days playing with your images so don’t be afraid, double-click on that app icon and start a journey into creative editing.